Unified Patent Court

 A single patent court for Member States of the European Union

-According to Article 83(3) UPCA, applicants for and proprietors of a "classic" European patent, as well as holders of a supplementary protection certificate (SPC) issued for a product protected by a “classic” European patent, can opt-out their application, patent or SPC from the exclusive competence of the Court.
+According to Article 83(3) of the Agreement on a Unified Patent Court (UPCA), applicants for and proprietors of a “classic” European patent, as well as holders of a supplementary protection certificate (SPC) issued for a product protected by a “classic” European patent, can opt out their application, patent or SPC from the exclusive competence of the Court.
 As a result, the UPC will have no jurisdiction concerning any litigation related to this application, patent or SPC.

 For multiple and automatic opt-outs an application programming interface (API) will be available to communicate directly and in a secure way with the CMS.

-You can find more information on opt outs in the opt-out guidance on the CMS.
+You can find more information on opt outs in the opt-out guidance.